GSA/CoE-MPT-process/Documentation/1-Procurement-Package/Market-Research-Report.md

 Finally, the results of the market research, as outlined above, has allowed {{Project-Team}} to determine that the government’s needs can be met through an offering customarily available in the commercial marketplace, without any modifications.

 ### Sources
-Due to the fact {{User-Story-Title}} can be completed within a sprint, is unique and discrete, and fits within the micro-purchase threshold, the government’s use of the CoE MPP will allow for the most cost effective and technically capable contractors to propose and provide a solution.
+Due to the fact {{User-Story-Title}} can be completed within a sprint, is unique and discrete, and fits within the micro-purchase threshold, the government’s use of the MPT will allow for the most cost effective and technically capable contractors to propose and provide a solution.
 This will allow {{Project-Team}} to obtain bids from a wide variety of contractors, espousing Full and Open Competition with No Set-Aside Used.
 Due to the potential value of an award for {{User-Story-Title}}, it is uniquely designed to be completely accessible to small and disadvantaged businesses.

 ### Price
 Using the reasoning outlined in the independent government cost estimate (IGCE), {{User-Story-Title}}, the estimated cost is $VALUE.00.
 This estimate is also the fair market value (FMV) for such a requirement.